IMsumitkumar/python-basics-QnA/Functions.md

 It's important to note that, closures do not create a copy of the variables from the enclosing scope, they create references to them, which means that if the variables are mutable and modified inside the closure, the changes will be reflected outside of it as well.

-###  How do you use the "decorators" in a function?
+### Q:  How do you use the "decorators" in a function?

 A decorator is a function that modifies the behavior of another function.
 It is defined using the @ symbol, followed by the decorator function name.
 For example,